comp-physics/RBC3D/docs/visualization.md

 ![alt text](images/image-6.png)

 Now, you can click the `Play` button at the top to see the cell output at each frame.
 This is at frame 21 of the simulation I ran.
-However we can make the visualization look nicer with a few extra steps.
+However, we can make the visualization look nicer with a few extra steps.

 ![alt text](images/image-7.png)